geoschem/GCClassic/docs/source/gcc-guide/02-build/get-code-steps.rst

 Clone the GCClassic superproject repository
 ===========================================

-Type this command to download the latest stable :program:`GEOS-Chem Classic` version
+Type this command to download the latest stable GEOS-Chem Classic version:

 .. code-block:: console